rbadillap/twitterstreaming/README.md

 (new Tracker);
 ```

-Obviously, we would like to add more configurations on it no?.
-Ok, let's go to the official documentation of Twitter Streaming API: https://dev.twitter.com/streaming/overview and let's build our code step by step.
+Obviously, we would like to add more configurations.
+So you need to work close with the official documentation of Twitter Streaming API: https://dev.twitter.com/streaming/overview to understand how this app works.

-## Endpoints
+### Endpoints

 First of all, something very important to understand, is that Twitter gives to you 3 official endpoints.